 What is Naltrexone?

 Naltrexone is a medication that was originally approved as the treatment for opioid addiction and alcoholism.
 During the 1980’s a Harvard MD discovered that at around 4.5mg naltrexone could bind to the immune cells.
-Since then, ongoing research regarding Low-dose naltrexone (LDN) has found benefits for patients with chronic pain, autoimmune diseases, fibromyalgia, and central nervous system disorders.
+Since then, ongoing research regarding Low-dose naltrexone (LDN) has found benefits for patients with chronic pain, autoimmune diseases, and, fibromyalgia.
+LDN has demonstrated it is both safe and effective in small scale studies for fibromyalgia.

 How Low-Dose Naltrexone Works:

 Naltrexone is a mu-opioid antagonist and has two similar, but different structures.
-The first one is known as Levo-naltrexone and the second is Dextro-naltrexone.
-Levo-naltrexone binds to the opioid receptors causing an increase in endorphin release.
+The first one is known as L-naltrexone and the second is D- naltrexone.
+L-naltrexone binds to the opioid receptors causing an increase in endorphin release.
 The Dextro-naltrexone binds to the immune cells including TLR4 and preventing the release of NF-KB which reduces inflammation.
-LDN has demonstrated the ability to reduce the severity of fibromyalgia, Crohn’s disease, multiple sclerosis, and complex regional pain syndrome (CPRS)

 In a study completed at Stanford University, 28 women with fibromyalgia took one pill a day for 16 weeks.
 During that time, each woman took the LDN (4.5 mg) for 12 weeks and a sugar pill (placebo) for 4 weeks.
 The study was double-blind, meaning that neither the women participating in the study nor the healthcare team knew which pill they were taking at any time.
 Each woman was given a handheld computer to record their pain, fatigue, and other symptoms on a daily basis, and they continued to record their symptoms for 4 weeks after they stopped.